Marketing Canvas - Acquisition

 Evaluation is the pillar on which successful businesses are built.
 Regular monitoring and reassessment are essential to improving your acquisition strategy.
 To evaluate your acquisition efforts, consider the following statements, rating your agreement from -3 (completely disagree) to +3 (completely agree):

-1. Your Customer Acquisition Cost (CAC) is below industry average and your direct competitors.
+1. Your Customer Acquisition Cost (CAC) is below industry average and is below your direct competitors.

-2. Your conversion rate (from lead to buyer) surpasses the industry average and your direct competitors.
+2. Your conversion rate (from lead to buyer) is above industry average and is above your direct competitors.

-3. Your time-to-conversion rate (from lead to buyer) is above the industry average and your direct competitors.
+4. Your time to conversion rate (from lead to buyer) is above industry average and is above your direct competitors.

 Marketing Canvas Method - Metrics - Acquisition by Laurent Bouty